Digital technology liberates the wannabe.

 Cheap tools (iPhones and apps) combined with distribution platforms (Youtube, Instagram, Twitter) make stardom feasible.

 Making and marketing are easier today.
-But it’s harder than ever to stand out.
+But it’s harder than ever to stand out because the democratization of tools fuels the chaos of self-served noise.

 If fame is your incentive to create, you’re doing it wrong.
 Over-promotion is easy to catch.
 It also weakens your art.
 No one wants to buy your images on Instacanvas.